-For many good reasons, green construction is becoming more and more common.
-Several of these are outlined in a recent article from Smart Cities Dive.
-But before we get to those, let’s first understand the kinds of building practices considered to be eco-friendly.
+For many good reasons, construction using green technology is becoming more common.
+Several of these reasons are outlined in a recent article from Smart Cities Dive.
+But before we get to those, let’s first understand what types of sustainable building practices are considered to be eco-friendly.

 Green building practices

-Whether you’re building new, or retrofitting an existing structure, there are many ways to implement eco-friendly building practices.
-Minimizing (or eliminating) the negative impact a proposed (or existing) building has on the environment and surrounding community is the common goal of these green technology approaches.
+Whether you’re building something new or retrofitting an existing structure, there are many ways to implement green building practices, even as you’re determining how to reduce operating costs.
+Minimizing (or eliminating) the negative impact a proposed (or existing) building has on the environment and surrounding community is the common goal of these green building approaches.
 So, which should you choose?
-How about all of them.
+Some experts suggest: All of them.